Visions of Bodies Being Burned: Music and lyrics

 The album continues the slasher film themes and abrasive production style of Clipping's previous album, There Existed an Addiction to Blood, essentially serving as its second half.
 According to the band, the album "contains sixteen more scary stories disguised as rap songs, incorporating as much influence from Ernest Dickerson, Clive Barker, and Shirley Jackson as it does from Three 6 Mafia, Bone Thugs-N-Harmony, and Brotha Lynch Hung".
 As with other Clipping albums, Daveed Diggs' lyrics avoid first-person narration, primarily describing the events in third person or addressing the listener in second person.

 The production on the album is heavy, often bordering on distortion, with influences from both modern industrial, noise, power electronics and 1980s horror movie soundtracks.
 Describing his disappointment with many concept albums that he encountered being still primarily "guitar-drums-bass", producer Jonathan Snipes stressed that the band aimed to choose timbres and sounds that were meaningful in the context of the songs and referenced concepts described in the lyrics.
 The band are known for their meticulous approach to sampling and avoidance of using pre-made royalty-free sounds, recording all of the samples and sound effects themselves.
 On the closer, "Secret Piece", and throughout the album, Clipping also use a number of dawn chorus recordings that Snipes and field recordist Christopher Fleeger made at famous murder sites, one of which was cited as the Black Dahlia murder site, which Snipes woke up before dawn for a week to do field recording at.

 The title of the album quotes a line by Scarface from "Mind Playing Tricks on Me" by Geto Boys, sampled in re-recorded form on the album's first single, "Say the Name", which also references the 1992 slasher film Candyman.
 For the chorus of "Say the Name", which repeats the quote, the band recorded Diggs's voice and pitched it down, since the vocal track of "Mind Playing Tricks on Me" was never available separately.
-The song was already "old to them", according to the band, by the time they were sequencing their previous album, There Existed and Addiction to Blood, and was meant to be its second single, however, obtaining permission for the sample proved difficult.
+The song was already "old to them", according to the band, by the time they were sequencing their previous album, There Existed an Addiction to Blood, and was meant to be its second single, however, obtaining permission for the sample proved difficult.
 Since "Mind Playing Tricks on Me" itself contains a sample of "Hung Up on My Baby" by Isaac Hayes, permission had to be obtained from his estate also, even though no part of Hayes's work is in "Say the Name"; yet, as a result, the Isaac Hayes estate owns a larger percent of "Say the Name" than Clipping members or Scarface.
 According to the band, the extended instrumental coda of the song was inspired by the Nine Inch Nails song "Closer", since early on during the production of the song, the drum sounds reminded them of it.